Griefed/ServerPackCreator/HELP.md

 # Fugly Artifacts

-Depending on which JDK you are using, ServerPackCreator may display some hideous artifacts and anti-aliasing issues in the GUI.
-So far, I've nailed this issue down to occurring when using [AdoptiumJDKs](https://adoptium.net/).
+Depending on which JDK you are using, ServerPackCreator may display some really ugly artifacts and anti-aliasing issues in the GUI.
+So far, I've nailed this issue down to occuring when using [AdoptiumJDKs](https://adoptium.net/).

 Tests have shown, that using the